pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1046 Read Carefully

+Well of the problems I had during the week I was able to solve 2 of them, it's funny how if you pay more attention to what you read maybe you will save a lot of time, I will be able to dedicate my weekend to continue with my learning.

 ##### Day 1045 Divide and Conquer

 I think I was forgetting this technique, it is curious to see how one can lose one's head in the